 In February, the Ministry of Health announced plans to better connect the health care system by implementing local Ontario Health Teams (OHTs).
 OHTs are groups of providers and organizations that are clinically and fiscally accountable for delivering a full and coordinated continuum of care to a defined geographic population.
 In April, the Ministry released a prescribed, multi-phased process for formal applications by health and social service agencies seeking to be selected an early implementer of the OHT concept.
+On July 18, the Hamilton Health Team was invited by the Ministry of Health to submit a full application to create an Ontario Health Team (OHT).
 The Ministry intends that all providers in the province will be part of one of these teams with a single accountability agreement with Ontario Health.

 Hamilton Health Team: An opportunity for health and social service transformation

 On May 15, 2019 the Hamilton Health Team (HHT) a group of over 20 local health and social service providers representing hospitals, home care, family physicians, the City of Hamilton Healthy and Safe Communities Department, long-term care, mental health, community agencies, aboriginal health, post-secondary education, and co-chaired by two patient representatives jointly submitted an expression of interest (a self-assessment proposal) to be considered as an early implementer of the OHT model.

 Agencies and organizations across Hamilton have long been working to strengthen and better integrate services to better serve the community.
 Since 2016, a formalized group of health and social service providers, named The Hamilton Community Health Working Group (HCHWG) born out of Hamilton’s Anchor Institution Leadership Group (HAIL), has been working together to examine how to improve health and well-being of the population in Hamilton through better coordination of services – with a view to making patient care experiences more seamless and integrated.